lemyskaman/lemyskaman/README.md

 - 📫 You can poke me thorug my networks https://lemyskaman.com/about/lemys-lopez

-## Languages I used for diferent projects in the last year !
+## Languages I've used for diferent projects in the last year !

 <img src="https://wakatime.com/share/@lemyskaman/062ac847-9462-4171-8c40-4ff1133ca77a.svg">